Policies & Procedures

 Tardiness

-Try to arrive fifteen minutes prior to the start of your lesson to allow your student time to use the bathroom and get ready.
-In fairness to subsequent students, I am unable to extend lessons for late arrivals.
+Plan to arrive fifteen minutes prior to the start of your lesson to allow your student time to use the restroom and get ready.
+In fairness to subsequent students, I am unable to extend lessons for students who arrive late or are unprepared.

 Drop-off & Pick-up

-At their start time, please escort your student to the poolside where I'll be waiting to begin their lesson.
+Please escort your student to meet me at the poolside so they're ready to begin their lesson at their scheduled time.
 Please do not have them navigate the deck/steps on their own.

 Summer swim lessons begin and end